 - 51. (1) Each class of business, may, if the board determines, and for as long as the board shall determine, have a committee which shall oversee, subject to the overall responsibility of the board, the business of that class.
-The duties and obligations of the class committee are conferred by these articles and the class committee's terms of reference, as approved by the directors. - (2) The membership of the class committee shall be determined by the members of that class by ordinary resolution, passed at the annual class meeting in accordance with article 49(1). - (3) The class committee members shall have the authority to appoint new members to the committee between the annual class meetings. - (4) At the annual class meeting, any committee members: - (a) who have been appointed by the class committee since the last annual class meeting, or - (b) who were not appointed or reappointed at one of the preceding two annual class meetings, or - (c) who represent one-third of the committee members who have been in the position for the longest period must retire from the committee and may offer themselves for reappointment by the members.
+Notwithstanding anything in these articles to the contrary the board may appoint a member of the class committee and dismiss any member or members of the class committee.
+The duties and obligations of the class committee are conferred by these articles and the class committee's terms of reference, as approved by the directors. - (2) Subject always to the powers of the board under article 51(1), the membership of the class committee shall be determined by the members of that class by ordinary resolution, passed at the annual class meeting in accordance with article 49(1). - (3) The class committee members shall have the authority to appoint new members to the committee between the annual class meetings. - (4) At the annual class meeting, any class committee members: - (a) who have been appointed by the class committee since the last annual class meeting, or - (b) who were not appointed or reappointed at one of the preceding two annual class meetings, or - (c) who represent one-third of the class committee members who have been in the position for the longest period, must retire from the class committee and may offer themselves for reappointment by the members of the class in accordance with article 51(2).